How to Use Instagram To Grow Your Business and Win More Web Design Clients

 - Publish content from a Desktop Computer through select 3rd party apps

 - Add your phone number, email and address to make your business easier to reach

-There’s just a couple pieces of information to need to fill in to convert your account.
+There are just a couple of pieces of information to need to fill in to convert your account.
 Instagram walks you through these steps, starting with choosing a category for your business.

 Instagram will prompt you to update your contact information so it can create buttons on your profile page.
 You can also add the address to your office.

 The next step is to link your page to a Facebook business page.
 Instagram will create a page if you don’t have one that you can claim later.

 While you’re on Facebook, here are some Facebook Messenger tips to help you get more business.

 If you just started your account you’re going to feel a lot like the new kid at school during lunchtime, awkward and maybe a little lonely.
 The best way to start making some friends in both scenarios is also somewhat cliche, be friendly and be yourself.